ramachandran-lab/PEGASUS-WINGS/README.md

 # PEGASUS-WINGS
 Ward clustering using Inter Node distances of Gene Score arrays to define signficance (WINGS)

-Authors: Melissa R. McGuirl, Samuel Pattillo Smith, Bjorn Sandstede, Sohini Ramachandran
+Authors: Melissa R. McGuirl, Samuel Pattillo Smith, Björn Sandstede, Sohini Ramachandran

 # Description:
 This repository contains MATLAB code for WINGS, an algorithim which clusters phenotypes using gene score as the input feature vectors with a thresholded Ward hierarchical clustering algorithm.
 The identified clusters are ranked by significance.